imperionite/cp1ms1/MS1.md

 - **User Interface**: Phase 1 will not focus on complex user interfaces or frontend development.
 The application will operate primarily as a backend service, with the employee data presented in a simple and functional format.
 The user interface will be minimal in design, and there will be limited focus on the aesthetics or advanced user interface features.

-- **Error Handling and Security**: While basic error handling will be implemented, comprehensive error management, security (role-based access control and detailed JWT-based authentication), and encryption will not be addressed in Phase 1.
-The project will focus on implementing basic functional calculations without adding advanced security layers.
+- **Error Handling and Security**: While basic error handling will be implemented, comprehensive error management and security will not be addressed in Phase 1.
+The project will focus on implementing basic functional calculations without implementing measures such as multi-factor authentication, intrusion detection, or regular security audits.

 ---